truenas/documentation/content/CORE/CORETutorials/Sharing/SMB/SMBShare.md

 ## SMB Background

 SMB (also known as CIFS) is the native file sharing system in Windows.
-SMB shares can connect to any major operating system, including Windows, MacOS, and Linux.
+SMB shares can connect to any major operating system.
+This includes Windows, MacOS, and Linux.
-SMB can be used in TrueNAS to share files among single or multiple users or devices.

-SMB shares allow a wide range of permissions and security settings, and can support advanced permissions (ACLs) on Windows and other systems, as well as Windows Alternate Streams and Extended Metadata.
+TrueNAS can use SMB to share files among one or many users or devices.
+SMB supports a wide range of permissions and security settings.
+SMB can support advanced permissions (ACLs) on Windows and other systems.
+SMB also supports Windows Alternate Streams and Extended Metadata.
 SMB is suitable for the management and administration of large or small pools of data.

 {{< hint warning >}}
 TrueNAS uses [Samba](https://www.samba.org/) to provide SMB services.
-There are multiple versions of the SMB protocol.
-An SMB client typically negotiates the highest supported SMB protocol during SMB session negotiation.
+There are many versions of the SMB protocol.
+During SMB session negotiation, an SMB client attempts to negotiate the highest SMB protocol.
 Industry-wide, the usage of the SMB1 protocol (sometimes referred to as NT1) is [being deprecated]({{< relref "/CORE/CoreSecurityReports/SMB1Advisory.md" >}}).
 This deprecation is for security reasons.
 However, most SMB clients support SMB 2 or 3 protocols, even when they are not the default protocols.
 {{< /hint >}}